Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Results and discussion

+In addition to our comparative analysis, we present the results obtained by the top-performing molecular representations on each dataset side by side to the results reported in the reference papers \cite{zheng2019identifying, jaeger2018mol2vec} and other state-of-the-art results for the datasets under study \cite{wu2018moleculenet, jiang2021could, wang2019smiles} in Tables \ref{tab:reference_results_classification} and \ref{tab:reference_results_regression}.
+In spite of these tables, which we present in an effort to connect with other results reported in the literature, it is worth mentioning that a direct comparison among our results and the reference ones should not be made, considering that the vast majority of such papers report validation results on different sizes of fixed partitions.

-Finally, we compared the results obtained by the top-performing molecular representations on each dataset to the results reported by the reference papers \cite{zheng2019identifying, jaeger2018mol2vec} and state-of-the-art results for the datasets under study \cite{wu2018moleculenet, wang2019smiles}.
-These papers reported classification performance of their QSAR models in terms of $AUC$ in the case of datasets \textit{SR-ARE, SR-MMP, SR-ATAD5} and \textit{HIV}.
-In the case of dataset \textit{PCBA-686978}, the original results were reported in terms of $Acc$ \cite{wang2019smiles}, even though such metric is not appropriate for imbalanced datasets \cite{sokolova2006beyond, chawla2002smote}.
-As shown in Table \ref{tab:reference_results}, the results obtained during our experiments always match or surpass the results obtained by the reference papers, which arguably shows that results appear to be sound and that the extensive model selection stage was important..
+The referenced papers reported regression performance in terms of $RMSE$ for datasets \textit{ESOL, FreeSolv, Lipophilicity}, and classification performance in terms of $AUC$ for datasets \textit{SR-ARE, SR-MMP, SR-ATAD5, HIV}.
+In the case of dataset \textit{PCBA-686978}, the results were reported in terms of $Acc$ \cite{wang2019smiles}, even though such metric is not appropriate for imbalanced datasets \cite{sokolova2006beyond, chawla2002smote}.
+As shown in Table \ref{tab:reference_results_classification}, the results of our experiments on the classification datasets are either on a par or surpass the results obtained by the reference papers on the internal validation sets, which arguably shows that our results are sound and that the extensive model selection stage was crucial.
+In the case of the regression tasks, shown in Table \ref{tab:reference_results_regression}, we were able to match or surpass the results by one of the reference papers \cite{wu2018moleculenet}, but not those reported in the other reference paper \cite{jiang2021could}.
+However, we reproduced their experiments on \textit{SVM} and \textit{XGBoost} using the source code provided by the authors, and the results appear to be on a par with our results.